 Big Mouth Season 4 is here.
-After a long break (and an unexpected Valentine's Day special), Netflix's raunchiest cartoon returned on December 4, reuniting us with our favorite animated tweens and their hilarious puberty monsters — along with some exciting new characters and a new voice actor for Missy.
+After a long break (and an unexpected Valentine's Day special), Netflix's raunchiest cartoon returned in December 2020, reuniting us with our favorite animated tweens and their hilarious puberty monsters — along with some exciting new characters and a new voice actor for Missy.

 Created by its star Nick Kroll and his childhood best bud Andrew Goldberg, Big Mouth's hilarious elevator pitch is taking uncomfortable ideas like hormones, anxiety, depression, and shame as monsters that only some characters can see.
 The show also boasts an all-star cast that features John Mulaney, Jordan Peele, Jason Mantzoukas, Maya Rudolph, Fred Armisen, Richard Kind, Thandie Newton, and (formerly) Jenny Slate — with even more in Season 4.